gewv-tu-dresden/timeseries-client/README.md

 # GEWV Timeseries Client

-This client is a abstraction of the offical Influx-Client to get and write points to our TimeseriesDB.
+This client is a abstraction of the offical Influx-Client to get and write points to our Influx-TimeseriesDB.

 ## Installation